jhan125/aws-cloud-practitioner-essentials/module11/final-assessment.md

 ## 15. Which migration strategy involves changing how an application is architected and developed, typically by using cloud-native features?

-Replatforming
+Replatforming -> selectively optmize

-Refactoring
+`Refactoring`

-Repurchasing
+Repurchasing -> replace with AWS software

-Rehosting
+Rehosting -> move to cloud with no code change

 > Answer: `B`

 ## 16. Which AWS Trusted Advisor category includes checks for high-utilization EC2 instances?

-Cost Optimization
+Cost Optimization -> check unused/idle resources

-Performance
+`Performance`

-Security
+Security -> review permissions

-Fault Tolerance
+Fault Tolerance -> improve app's availability and redundancy

 > Answer: `B`